martins-vds/export-secrets-action/README.md

 This GitHub Action exports secrets to a CSV file.

+## Disclaimer

+This action is not officially supported by GitHub.
+It is a personal project that I created to help me export secrets from GitHub to a CSV file which contains possibly sensitive information.
+Make sure to store the CSV file in a secure location and delete it when no longer needed.

+*Use this action at your own risk.*

 ## Inputs

 - `secrets-prefix` (required): The prefix for the secrets ending with an underscore.
 For example, `SECRETS_`.